-- For the system CPU bus to operate above 100MHz, use only PC100-compliant DIMMs.
-This motherboard operates at 100MHz, thus most systems will not even boot if non-compliant modules are used because of the strict timing issues involved under this speed.
-If your DIMMs are not PC100-compliant, set the CPU bus frequency to 66MHz for system stability. - Two possible memory chips are supported: SDRAM with and without ECC. - SDRAM chips are generally thinner with higher pin density than EDO (Extended Data Output) chips. - BIOS shows SDRAM memory on bootup screen. - 8 chips/side modules do not support ECC, only 9 chips/side modules support ECC. - Single-sided DIMMs come in 16, 32, 64,128MB; double-sided come in 32, 64, 128, 256MB.
+- Use only PC100-compliant DIMMs.
+This motherboard operates at 100MHz, thus most systems will not even boot if non-compliant modules are used because of the strict timing issues involved under this speed. - Two possible memory chips are supported: SDRAM with and without ECC. - SDRAM chips are generally thinner with higher pin density than EDO (Extended Data Output) chips. - BIOS shows SDRAM memory on bootup screen. - 8 chips/side modules do not support ECC, only 9 chips/side modules support ECC. - Single-sided modules come in 16, 32, 64, 128MB; double-sided come in 32, 64, 128, 256MB.